-- you want to invest in shares, or other assets but don’t have the time, interest or expertise to pick individual shares or know what asset mix to go for
+- you want to invest in shares or other assets but don’t have the time, interest or expertise to pick individual shares or know what asset mix to go for

 - you understand the value of investments can go down as well as up and you might get back less than you invested, and you’re comfortable with that

-- you can save at least £25 a month or can invest a lump sum of £500
+- you can invest regularly at least £25 a month or make a minimum lump sum of £500